 Fit, function, and freedom

-If you’re looking for something that fits well and gives you the freedom, appearance, and function of natural teeth, consider dental implants.
-Dental implants do not feel bulky, unlike dentures, and cleaning them will not feel like a chore.
+Consider dental implants if you’re looking for something that fits well and gives you the freedom, appearance, and function of natural teeth.
+Unlike dentures, dental implants do not feel bulky, and cleaning them will not feel like a chore.
 What’s more, you can eat the food you love or speak without worry or fear, giving you a level of freedom a denture wearer may not imagine.

-If you’ve lost your jawbone material due to tooth loss, gum disease, age, or injury, dental implants may not be suitable for you.
+Dental implants may not be suitable for you if you’ve lost your jawbone material due to tooth loss, gum disease, age, or injury.
 Your dentist can bolster your jawbone density with dental bone grafting, but it involves more processes and is more expensive.

 Since implants are long-term solutions, younger people should consider choosing them to enjoy a few decades of use.
 Older adults and people who don’t want to go through the invasive and time-consuming procedures of dental implants may prefer dentures.